natebragg/ratl/README.md

 Ratl is a toy: a baby language that can infer small upper bounds.

-More precisely, it is a strongly-typed language based on lists and naturals with a resource-aware type system capable of reporting upper bounds for functions and expressions that are linear in their inputs, along with an accompanying interpreter.
+More precisely, it is a strongly-typed, monomorphic, functional language based on lists and naturals with a resource-aware type system capable of reporting upper bounds for functions and expressions that are linear in their inputs, along with an accompanying interpreter.

 This is based off of work done by Jan Hoffmann and others.

+## Building

+Ratl depends on Stack and the Haskell platform.

+On Ubuntu, these can be installed with:

+    apt-get install haskell-stack

+Ratl also depends on an LP library, Coin-Or Clp:

+    apt-get install coinor-clp coinor-libclp-dev

+Then to build, just run:

+    stack build

+Ratl can then be run:

+    stack exec ratl examples/ratl/sum.ratl [1, 2, 3, 4, 5]

 ## Examples